 - olive or coconut oil for frying

-While balls are baking, make the ranch dipping sauce by adding all the ingredients to a bowl and mixing till smooth.
+While balls are baking, make the ranch dipping sauce by adding all the ingredients to a high-speed blender and mix until smooth.

 *I have made the buffalo ball mixture the night before and they come out the exact same way.
 I recommend this if you're busy - this way you can just fry and bake them the day you're having them.